-Applicants should approach the process with honesty, integrity and reliability and should not jeopardize the confidence of the regulatory authorities and other stakeholders.
+Applicants should have honesty, integrity and reliability not to jeopardize the confidence of the regulatory authorities and other stakeholders.
+Also, applicants need to follow sound ethical practices with sufficient transparency and accountability to maintain reliability of public and patients 2.